fredrikaverpil/dependabot-generate/README.md

 **Example:**

-This example shows how to resolve a conflict between `uv` and `pip`, which both use `pyproject.toml`.
+This example shows how `generate-dependabot` resolves a conflict between `uv` and `pip`, which both use `pyproject.toml`.
+The conflict lies within that we don't want two ecosystem entries for one `pyproject.toml` file.
 The rules are evaluated in order.
 The first rule that matches wins, preventing the second rule from being evaluated.

 - The first rule checks for a `uv.lock` file.
 If found, the directory is correctly identified as a `uv` project.